release-engineering/greenwave/docs/policies.rst

 Greenwave will check if a remote rule file exists, if it does, it pulls it down, loads it, and uses it to additionally evaluate the subject of the decision.

+If a remote rule file exists it should contain a policy for each required decision context.
+If no tests are required for the particular decision context, there should be empty rules set, i.e. ``rules: []``.
+In this case the evaluation result will be ``no tests are required``.
+If there is no decision context matching the original policy, the result will be ``Cannot find any applicable policies``.

 To be able to get remote rule file, Greenwave requires ``REMOTE_RULE_POLICIES`` option to be set.